 Kaiwhakahaere Papa Whenua

-Property managers look after the daily running of residential and commercial properties.
+Property managers look after the daily running of residential or commercial properties.

-Some residential property managers are paid a salary by their company while others work on commission only.
+Some residential property managers are paid a salary – others work on commission only.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 What you will do

 Property managers may do some or all of the following: